horst3180/arc-theme/README.md

     --disable-unity            disable Unity support
     --disable-xfwm             disable XFWM support
     --disable-xfce-notify      disable XFCE Notify support
-    --disable-transparency     disable transparency in the GTK3 theme

     --with-gnome=<version>     build the theme for a specific Gnome version (3.14, 3.16)
                                Note: Normally the correct version is detected automatically and this option should not be needed.

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc`.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` as Gnome-Shell theme.

 **Uninstall the theme**